 About Us

-They were inspired by the UniD Guidedogs that Dr. Oppegaard created for The UniDescription Project a few months earlier, in February 2024, to help audio describers during Descriptathon 10, which is a hackathon-like workshop aimed at improving inclusiveness at public places, such as national parks, via Audio Description.
+They were an extension of the UniD Guidedogs that Dr. Oppegaard created for The UniDescription Project a few months earlier, in February 2024, to help audio describers during Descriptathon 10, which is a hackathon-like workshop aimed at improving inclusiveness at public places, such as national parks, via Audio Description.
 They were a big hit with the writers in that context, who appreciated the immediacy and depth of the responses, and the opportunities to test their ideas before sharing them with human peers, editors, and audiences.

 The need for immediate, in-depth, and thoughtful feedback transcends many writing contexts.
 Emerging LLMs could do this type of feedback loop well, so Dr. Oppegaard started to think of other applications of this same idea.
 He was the Program Director of the Journalism program at UH at the time, so serving similar needs of journalists made sense as a next step.